imperva/terraform-provider-incapsula/website/docs/r/notification_policy.html.markdown

 # incapsula_notification_policy

 Provides an Incapsula Notification Policy resource.
+This resource enables you to define a policy for which notifications to receive, and the list of recipients to receive them.

 ## Example Usage
 Notification policy that applies on sub-accounts